 Yirmeyahu/Jeremiah 31:31-33 “See, the days are coming,” declares יהוה, “when I shall make a new covenant with the house of Yisra’ĕl and with the house of Yehuḏah, 32 not like the covenant I made with their fathers in the day when I took them by the hand to bring them out of the land of Mitsrayim, My covenant which they broke, though I was a husband to them,” declares יהוה.
 33 “For this is the covenant I shall make with the house of Yisra’ĕl after those days, declares יהוה: I shall put My Torah in their inward parts, and write it on their hearts.
 And I shall be their Elohim, and they shall be My people.”

-This day celebrates our Marriage/Betrothal with our Kinsman Redeemer – יהושע Messiah, and the account of Ruth and Boaz is a powerful and great picture for us of us being redeemed and betrothed to the King!
+This day celebrates our Marriage/Betrothal with our Kinsman Redeemer – יהושע Messiah, and the account of Ruth and Boaz is a very powerful and great shadow picture of us being redeemed and betrothed to the King!